 Note: USAA is only available to military community members and their families.

-Cheapest full coverage in Rhode Island
+Cheapest full coverage car insurance in Rhode Island

-Full coverage car insurance policies consist of comprehensive and collision insurance.
-Comprehensive and collision protect against accidents, theft, vandalism and natural disasters.
+A full-coverage car insurance policy typically includes comprehensive and collision coverage, offering protection against accidents, theft, vandalism and damage from natural disasters.

 CompanyFull coverage annual rates